ceejbot/galls-law/webrebels.md

 # [fit] to build a system
 # [fit] that satisfies your users

-^ It's far harder to make something that delights your users and is a viable product than it is to scale something after the fact.
-This is what npm did.
+^ When you start, your job is to make a thing people want to use.
+It's hard to make something that delights your users and is a viable product

 ---

 # [fit] success!
 # [fit] now scale it.

 ^ What happens next is that you succeed.
+Your next job is to SURVIVE the fact that people want to use it.

 ---